gvwilson/thirdbit/src/fiction/iffy/index.md

 "I can bring up your drones, too,"
 Wales said when he was done.
 "If we can get to the base,
-you can see everything the Brazilians have, every moment of the day."
+you can see everything everyone has in the water, every moment of the day."

 "And you're just going to give that to us out of the goodness of your heart?"